howerj/forth-cpu/readme.md

 * Make a bootloader/program loader as a single, simple program
 * Make diagrams of the SoC layout, take GIFs and pictures of the simulators and the running board.
-* Memory interface to Nexys 3 board on board memory
 * Add documentation for the [Nexys3][] board in case it is no longer available in the future?
 Also port to different [FPGA][] boards.
 * Make a javascript based simulator for the H2, perhaps with [emscripten][]